Although famous for its rolling hills & golden beaches, the best things to do in San Sebastian involve more than just swimming and chillin’.

 Climb to the top of Monte Urgull for a bird’s eye view of the city

 With a panoramic view of la Concha and parts of the city, the top of Monte Urgull is the best San Sebastian sightseeing lookout point.
 The 404-foot hill is near the eastern edge of La Concha Bay.

 A combination of cobblestone paths and unpaved terrain take you up the hill.
 While the hike isn’t too difficult, it may be a problem for those with mobility issues.

 Hiking your way up the paths, you’re surrounded by lush greenery and thick vegetation, which eventually give way to sweeping views of the bay.
 When you get to the top, there’s a little museum and spot to rest before making the descent back to the city.

-Where to stay: The best hotels for sightseeing in San Sebastian
+Where to stay in San Sebastian for sightseeing

 Thanks to the city centre’s relatively compact size, choosing where to stay in San Sebastian isn’t such a huge challenge.
 Want to get close to the top points of interest in San Sebastian?
 Here are a few recommended hotels for your stay…